carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 > ~~~
 > {: .language-c}
 >
-> Which of the following options is the correct answer?
+> What will the result of this change be?
 >
 > 1) Nothing changes
 >